ScaledMarkets/dabl/Roadmap/README.md

 Add behavioral tests to verify that all semantic rules are obeyed.

+Write a user guide for the language and tool.

 Version 0.5 release.

 Submit language to standards body or establish a crowd-sourced standardization process.